What is Insomnia?

 The American Academy of Sleep Medicine (AASM) advises that there is only limited scientific evidence to show that herbal and dietary supplements are effective sleep aids.
 The AASM recommends that these products should be taken only if approved by a doctor.
 Be sure to talk to your doctor if you are considering taking any herbal or dietary supplement.
 Some of these products can interact with prescription medications.

 Generally, manufacturers of herbal remedies and dietary supplements do not need FDA approval to sell their products.
 Just like a drug, herbs and supplements can affect the body's chemistry, and therefore have the potential to produce side effects that may be harmful.
 There have been a number of reported cases of serious and even lethal side effects from herbal products.
 People should always check with their doctors before using any herbal remedies or dietary supplements.

 Melatonin is the most studied dietary supplement for insomnia.
-It appears to reduce the time to fall asleep (sleep onset) and increase the time spent asleep (sleep duration) and is not habit forming.
-There are no consistent standards on melatonin doses.
+It appears to reduce the time to fall asleep (sleep onset) and may be effective in treating delayed sleep phase syndrome.
+However current evidence does not support the use of melatonin for primary or secondary insomnia.
+There are no consistent standards on melatonin doses and its safety has only been assessed for short-term use.
 General recommendations are to take 0.3 mg to 1 mg about 90 minutes before going to sleep.
 Taking higher doses may disrupt sleep and may cause daytime sleepiness, headaches, dizziness, nausea, and stomach cramps.
-Although melatonin may have limited benefits for people with chronic insomnia, studies suggest that it may help travelers with jet lag and people with delayed sleep syndrome.

 Valerian is an herb that has sedative qualities and is commonly used by people with insomnia.
 Some studies have indicated that it may help improve the quality of sleep, but there have been few rigorous and well-conducted trials to prove it is effective.